Tucson DUI Lawyers for Drugged Driving Charges

 The second way that a DUI Drugs case can begin occurs when an officer pulls a motorist over for an equipment or traffic violation and smells an odor of alcohol.
 The motorist is given the field sobriety tests, performs poorly in the officer’s opinion, and is arrested for DUI.
 At some point the motorist is given either a preliminary breath test or an evidentiary breath test.
 If the reading is below a .08, the arresting officer frequently decides that the level of impairment they believe they are seeing is inconsistent with the alcohol reading, then requests a blood sample to test for drugs in the driver’s system, even though the officer never had a suspicion that the driver was using drugs.
 (Note that if the driver refuses to provide a blood sample at this point the arresting officer can still ask for the driver’s license to be suspended for a year, as described above, and ask a judge for a warrant to obtain a blood sample).

 Nesci & St. Louis is the premier DUI law firm in Arizona.
-Our attorneys have nearly 40 years of combined experience in protecting the rights of individuals charged with DUIs throughout Tucson and Southern Arizona.
+Our attorneys have over 40 years of combined experience in protecting the rights of individuals charged with DUIs throughout Tucson and Southern Arizona.
 We defend our clients’ cases strategically when defending DUIs involving illicit drugs or legal medications.

 What Can Lead to a DUI Drug Charge?